🔥Chelsea XI vs Manchester United: Confirmed team news, predicted line-up and latest injuries🔥

 Frank Lampard and his Chelsea side emerge from their winter break into a season-defining run of games at Stamford Bridge.

-The Blues face Manchester United on Monday night before then hosting fellow top-four chasers and London rivals Tottenham.
+The Blues face Manchester United tonight before then hosting fellow top-four chasers and London rivals Tottenham.

 Bayern Munich then visit for the first leg of their Champions League last 16 tie before hosting Liverpool in the FA Cup and Everton in the Premier League within the next four weeks.